-St. Joseph/Marquette Catholic School offers the arts as part of its commitment to educating the total child.
+St. Joseph Marquette Catholic School offers the arts as part of its commitment to educating the total child.
 Visual art is offered from first through eighth grade.
-In this program, children are exposed to a wide array of media and skills can be developed from simple to complex.
+In this program, children are exposed to a wide array of media using STEAM to inspire children to use the skills they are learning in their classroom and apply it using art.
+Skills can be developed from simple to complex.

 Elementary – From grades one to five, children receive art once a week.
 My goal is for your child to:

 - Learn how to use the “tools” of art discipline, i.e. the elements and principles of art, to help him or her create effective artwork.

 - Understand art’s connection to his or her study of history, science and literature, as projects often intersect with those classroom subjects.

 - Explore a variety of media used in drawing, painting, sculpture, print making, metal tooling, up cycling, and collage and the techniques required for each.

 - Become aware of the major movements in art history as well as art from different cultures.